 ALSO READOil prices edge down ahead of OPEC, non-OPEC production cuts Oil prices gyrate as OPEC heavyweights head to Vienna Oil prices rise after report shows drop in US stocks Opec cuts, low freight rates help traders make profit on Asia crude routes Ministers positive on Opec, non-Opec oil output cuts

+But the recovery has brought many back to life, and US output is nearing record levels.
 Commerzbank analysts predicted Wednesday compliance to the producers' deal will "falter" in the second half of the year and for the price to dip below $50 per barrel.